theunicornguild/can-you-remember/01_introduction/02_trello_and_git.md

 #### Trello

 `Trello` is a tool used to help you keep track of your work.
-What you need to do...what you've already finished and so on.
+What features are left to build?
+What have you already finished?

 Open the projects `Trello` board which you'll find in the `Resources` section.
 In the board you'll find 4 lists:

-- `IceBox`: this list has all the cards/functionalities that are nice to have but not necessary (iceboxed).
+- `IceBox`: this list has all the features that are nice to have but not necessary (iceboxed).
-- `Backlog`: this list has all the cards/functionalities that we need to do.
+- `Backlog`: this list has all the features that we need to build.
-- `Doing`: this list will have all the cards/functionalities that you are currently working on.
+- `Doing`: this list will have all the features that you are currently working on.
-- `Review`: this list will have all the cards/functionalities that you finished but need to be reviewed by someone.
+- `Review`: this list will have all the features that you finished but need to be reviewed by someone.
-- `Done`: this list will have all the cards/functionalities that are done.
+- `Done`: this list will have all the features that are done.

 Right now all the cards are in the `backlog` list because we haven't started working on the project.
 So, as we start working on this project, we'll be moving the cards to different lists.